 An NFT version of Twitter co-founder Jack Dorsey’s first published tweet sold for $2.9 million in March of this year.
 From the sale, he donated $2,915,835.47 to GiveDirectly, an organization that sends cash to low-income families affected by COVID-19 in Africa.

 Fashion icon Iris Apfel is also selling NFTs for charity.
 The well-known business woman is turning some of her most memorable moments from this holiday season into NFT greeting cards that she’s auctioning for charity.
-She’s partnered with Shutterfly, a company that produces photobooks, photocards, wall art and personalized gifts to make this possible.
+She’s partnered Shutterfly – a company that produces photo books, photo cards, wall art, and personalized gifts – to make this possible.

 Mick Jagger teamed up with 3D artist Extraweg to create an audio-visual piece based on his single Eazy Sleazy.
 The Music Venue Trust (UK), Back-Up (UK), and the National Independent Venue Association each received $50,000 from the sale of the NFT (US).
-Similarly, Kings of Leon released their album, When You See Yourself, was released as an NFT.
-They donated over $500,000 of the $2 million in sales to Live Nation’s Crew Nation fund, which helps live music crews affected by the pandemic.
+Similarly, Kings of Leon released their album, When You See Yourself, as an NFT.
+They donated over $500,000 of the $2 million in sales to Live Nation’s Crew Nation fund.
+This fund helps live music crews affected by the pandemic.

 Cryptocurrency developers are also hopping onto the NFT charity trend.
-In a move designed to commemorate the 13th anniversary of the bitcoin whitepaper, Gemini – a crypto project – chose 100 phrases from the original paper.
-Gemini then displayed these phrases on a CNN billboard in New York’s Columbus Circle.
-Gemini then sold each phrase as an NFT on their Nifty Gateway and donated all the proceeds to charity.
+In a move designed to commemorate the 13th anniversary of the bitcoin whitepaper, Gemini – a crypto project – chose 100 phrases from the original paper Gemini.
+Then displayed these phrases on a CNN billboard in New York’s Columbus Circle Gemini.
+Then sold each phrase as an NFT on their Nifty Gateway and donated all the proceeds to charity.
 Some locations have even begun to consider mandatory fundraising platform disclosures, which can guide charities and platforms.

 Sell your NFTs on the right platforms

-According to a World Bank study, people prefer a reciprocal approach to charity, in which they receive something in exchange for the money they give.
+According to a World Bank study, people prefer a reciprocal approach to charity.
+In other words, they like to receive something in exchange for the money they give.
 Depending on how NFTs are used for charity, they can fulfill this function.
 An NFT auction incentivizes people to donate by promising them a prize if they are the highest bidder.

 Auctioning your NFTs accomplishes many goals.
 For starters, as is the case with a normal auction, you can generate a huge buzz by inviting people to bid on your NFT assets.
 Additionally, an NFT auction is a good way to aggregate liquidity and establish prices in a landscape where the value of assets is difficult to determine.